Scorpion-rep/password-generator/README.md

 * Javasript: The comments are in the JS file

-* Second commit: add showDive in html, ad function in Javascript.
+* Second commit: add showDive in html, add function in Javascript.
 * Third commit: Fix Readme file with text errors, double check the codes, added comments in JS document.